-The debate continues, somewhat, among the partisans as to the worth of retired film critic Duncan Shepherd's 38 year stint as the San Diego Reader's film critic.
-The anti-Shepherd league maintains, predictably, that he didn't like any movie release, promiscuous he was with those black dot ratings, and, more extremely, the good man hated movies altogether.
-The fact that he was hard to amuse with a movie was one of the things that attracted me to his writings--finally, someone was casting scorn where it needed to be directed--and the charge that he disliked movies altogether seems more evidence of a reader who hadn't read much of Shepherd at all.
+The debate continues, somewhat, among the partisans as to the worth of retired film critic Duncan Shepherd's 38-year stint as the San Diego Reader's film critic.
+The anti-Shepherd league maintains, predictably, that he didn't like any movie release, promiscuous he was with those black dot ratings, and, more significantly, the good man hated movies altogether.
+The fact that he was hard to amuse with a film was one of the things that attracted me to his writings--finally, someone was casting scorn where it needed to be directed--and the charge that he disliked movies altogether seems more evidence of a reader who hadn't read much of Shepherd at all.
 Or that they missed the points of his arguments.
-One of the pleasures of reading Shepherd was when he made an unexpected choice; movies that would otherwise be forgotten despite a bit of unpretentious style and form-fitting finesse found some favor with the critic who could respect those film makers who could respect the genre they're playing in and make it fresh without resorting to a grandiose strangeness.
+One of the pleasures of reading Shepherd was when he made an unexpected choice; movies that would otherwise be forgotten despite a bit of unpretentious style and form-fitting finesse found some favor with the critic who could respect those filmmakers who could appreciate the genre they're playing in and make it fresh without resorting to a grandiose strangeness.
 This is what good critics do, make distinctions, find exceptions.

-Three decades, I think, into his job and his reviews are as brutal, if elegantly phrased, as ever.
-He does catch you by surprise, though, and finds sensibly nice things to say about films other critics have attacked like packs of hungry dogs.
-He gave Prince's star-writer-director vehicle Under The Cherry Moon three stars out of his five star rating system, appreciating the film's look and measured style and the director's ability to create a fantastic sense of place without making a mess of the art he's trying to create.
-Likewise, he awarded a grand five stars to Walter Hill's seriously underestimated Streets of Fire, citing, among other things that virtually every other critic missed or chose not to discuss, that the ostensible rock and roll fable was actually a Western with its narrative conventions set in the mid 20th century America.
+Three decades, I think, into his job, and his reviews are as brutal if elegantly phrased as ever.
+He does catch you by surprise, though, and finds sensibly lovely things to say about films other critics have attacked like packs of hungry dogs.
+He gave Prince's star-writer-director vehicle Under The Cherry Moon three stars out of his five-star rating system, appreciating the film's look and measured style and the director's ability to create a fantastic sense of place without making a mess of the art he's trying to create.
+Likewise, he awarded a five stars to Walter Hill's seriously under-estimated Streets of Fire.
+Among other comments, he cited that virtually every other critic missed or chose not to discuss, that the ostensible rock and roll fable was actually a Western with its narrative conventions set in the mid 20th century America.
 Shepherd's discussion of the Hill film is more nuanced than I've given here, but let it suffice that he was right about both films.